adairborba/phonegap-launch-navigator/README.md

 ## Windows

-- The plugin is compatible with Windows 10 on any PC or Windows 10 Mobile on a phone/tablet using the Universal .Net project generated by Cordova: `cordova platform add windows`
+- The plugin is compatible with Windows 8.1 or Windows 10 on any PC and on Windows Phone 8.0/8.1 using the Universal .Net project generated by Cordova: `cordova platform add windows` or `cordova platform add wp8` (for windows phone 8.0)

 - Bing Maps requires the user to press the enter key to initiate navigation if you don't provide the start location.
 Therefore, if a start location is not going to be passed to the plugin from your app, you should install the [Geolocation plugin](https://github.com/apache/cordova-plugin-geolocation) into your project.